-- Remember: This is not a life sentence.
+- [Review Sleep Compression and other components (e.g., stimulus control) as needed.] - Remember: This is not a life sentence.
 However, the closer you adhere to this schedule for now, the quicker you will make progress, and we can extend the amount of time you spend in bed. - Stimulus control/Sleep Compression: - Avoid reclined positions or lying down during last one to three hours of the evening. - Apply cold compresses to the extremities or small of the back. - Review list of things to do at night, in morning, or during an urge to nap. - Recruit help from others as needed.
 Teaching others the guidelines will reinforce learning.